Mderavi/Mderavi/README.md

 ###  Front-End Web Developer | UI Engineer | Sydney-Based

-I'm a passionate front-end developer with over 7 years of experience delivering **responsive, accessible, and scalable** web applications.
+I'm a passionate Software Developer/ front-end developer with over 7 years of experience delivering **responsive, accessible, and scalable** web applications.
 I specialise in turning ideas into interactive digital products using **HTML5, CSS3, JavaScript, React, and TypeScript**.

 I build with performance, accessibility, and cross-browser compatibility in mind—ensuring seamless experiences on any device.
 I've contributed to projects for major brands like **Carman’s Kitchen, American Express, Telstra, McDonald’s, ANZ**, and more.
+Comfortable writing clean code, debugging issues, using Git for version control, and working through the software development lifecycle (design, development, testing, deployment).
+Strong problem-solving and attention to detail, with a customer-focused mindset from retail operations experience.
+Eager to learn new technologies and contribute to a collaborative team under senior developer guidance.

 ---